rohit-sram/WolfLease2/README.md

    - Removal of Unnecessary Fields from Models
    - Added Validations

+<h1>❗ TroubleShooting and Help Guide</h1>

+ 1. For any issues faced while using the application, please email the detailed description and steps to reproduce the error at wolflease2@proton.me .
+ 2. If you are a developer, please raise an issue on github with steps to reproduce and possible source of error.
+ 3. Our email is monitored 24x7 and we usually respond within 1 hour.
+Happy Emailing :).

 <h1>🍰 Contributing</h1>

 Please contribute using [GitHub Flow](https://guides.github.com/introduction/flow).
 Create a branch, add commits, and [open a pull request](https://github.com/divyang02/WolfLease/pulls).